 What is a tabby cat?

-Tabby is a common coat pattern among domestic cats which features an agouti pattern of alternating dark and pale bands of colour along the hair shaft with contrasting darker spots, stripes or sworls and a prominent M on the forehead.
-The tabby cat is not a breed, but a coat colour which can be found in both mixed breed and purebred cat populations.
+Tabby is a coat pattern among domestic cats (purebred and mixed-breed) that features an agouti pattern of alternating dark and pale bands of colour along the hair shaft with contrasting darker spots, stripes or sworls and a prominent M on the forehead.
+The tabby cat is not a breed, but a coat colour that can be found in both mixed breed and purebred cat populations.

-The agouti gene (symbolised with an uppercase A) is dominant over almost all other coat colours with an exception for the white masking and white spotting genes.
+Domestic cats inherited the agouti gene from their wild cat ancestors, the African wildcat (Felis silvestris lybica).
+Agouti (symbolised with an uppercase A) is dominant over almost all other coat colours with an exception for the white masking and white spotting genes.

 Related: Types of tabby pattern in cats